Chart Color Schemes

 Cottesloe has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Nov 2025, the estimated population for the Cottesloe statistical area (Lv2) is around 8,730.
-This reflects a growth of 980 people since the 2021 Census, which reported a population of 7,750.
-The change is inferred from AreaSearch's resident population estimate of 8,723 in Jun 2024 and an additional 86 validated new addresses since the Census date.
-This results in a density ratio of 2,328 persons per square kilometer, placing Cottesloe (SA2) in the upper quartile nationally according to AreaSearch assessments.
-The area's population growth of 12.6% since the 2021 census exceeds the national average of 9.7%.
-Overseas migration contributed approximately 87.0% of overall population gains during recent periods, although all drivers were positive factors.
+As of Feb 2026, the estimated population of the suburb of Cottesloe is around 8,748.
+This reflects an increase of 998 people since the 2021 Census, which reported a population of 7,750 people.
+The change was inferred from AreaSearch's estimation of the resident population at 8,723 in June 2024, following examination of the latest ERP data release by the ABS, and an additional 93 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,332 persons per square kilometer, placing Cottesloe in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's growth rate of 12.9% since the 2021 census exceeded the national average of 9.9%.
+Overseas migration contributed approximately 87.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch projections for Cottesloe (SA2) are based on ABS/Geoscience Australia projections released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimates, AreaSearch uses ABS Greater Capital Region projections released in 2023 based on 2022 data.
-By 2041, an above median population growth is projected for the area, with an expected increase of 2,083 persons, reflecting a gain of 23.8% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
+Looking ahead, an above median population growth is projected for the suburb until 2041, with an expected increase of 2,083 persons, reflecting a gain of 23.5% over the 17 years.

 Frequently Asked Questions - Population